If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 There is a Hop-on Hop-off bus service in Houston, but it does not go to the Space Center.

-You can also take a taxi or ride share service like Uber, prices will vary, but will be in the region of $30 – $60 depending on traffic and time of day.
+You can also take a taxi or ride share service like Uber.
+Prices will vary, but will be in the region of $30 – $60 each way depending on traffic and time of day.
+You can also get these back from the Space Center.

 Finally, it’s also possible to take a guided tour from the city centre out to Space Center Houston.
-As an example, this 6 hour tour includes transport to and from Space Center Houston, as well as entry to the Space Center.
+As an example, this tour includes a tour of Houston, transport to and from Space Center Houston, as well as entry to the Space Center.
+This is another tour which includes transport and entry but skips the Houston city tour component.

-Tickets are available both in person and online.
+You can also buy tickets in person.
 The price is the same, but if you print your ticket at home or download it to your mobile device, then you can skip the ticket line and go straight to the entry turnstile.
 This can save you a bit of time on busy days.

-Space Center Houston is also included on the Houston City Pass.
-This can save you significant money if you plan on visiting some of the other attractions that the pass covers – up to 47% savings in fact!
+Space Center Houston is also included on the Houston City PASS.
+This can save you significant money if you plan on visiting some of the other attractions that the pass covers – up to 50% savings in fact!
 We found the pass very useful for our trip to Houston.

-The Houston City Pass includes entry to five of Houston’s most popular attractions, but you only need to visit two or three of them for it to start saving you money.
-See what it covers and buy yours in advance here.
+The Houston City PASS includes entry to five of Houston’s most popular attractions, but you only need to visit two or three of them for it to start saving you money.

 Are there different ticket types and experiences at the Space Center?

-There are a number of different ticket options for Space Center, which are the standard ticket, the Lunch with an Astronaut experience, and the Level 9 Tour.
+There are a number of different ticket options for Space Center.
+These are:

 The standard entry ticket gets you access to all the exhibits in the Space Center as well as the tram tour of NASA Johnson Space Center.
-This is the ticket included on the Houston City Pass.
+This is the ticket included on the Houston City PASS.
+This costs $29.95 – $34.95 for an adult.

-The lunch with an astronaut tour includes your standard entry, plus, as the name suggests, you get to have a meal with an astronaut.
+The breakfast with an astronaut experience.
+This includes your standard entry, plus, as the name suggests, you get to have a meal with an astronaut.
 You’ll hear stories and anecdotes from an actual NASA astronaut, plus have the opportunity to take photos.

-Note that this is only available once or twice a week, and it depends on astronaut availability.
+This is only available once or twice a week, and it depends on astronaut availability.
 This experience needs to be booked in advance, and you can find out more here about availability and what it includes.
-It currently costs $69.95.
+It currently costs $99.95.

-Finally, the Level 9 tour of Space Center Houston is the ultimate VIP experience, for those who want a truly unique and special experience.
-The highlight of this experience is a 4-5 hour guided tour of the NASA Johnson Space Center, giving you much more access than the tram tour.
+Finally, the NASA VIP Space Center Houston tour is the ultimate VIP experience, for those who want a truly unique and special experience.
+The highlight of this experience is a 3 hour guided tour of the NASA Johnson Space Center, giving you much more access than the tram tour.

-The Level 9 tour costs $179.95, and the ticket includes 2 days of entry to Space Centre Houston, so you have plenty of time to see everything.
+The VIP costs $199.95, and the includes your entry to Space Centre Houston, so you have plenty of time to see everything.
 The tour needs to be booked in advance, which you can do here.
 It is only available for those aged 14 and older.
+Tours run twice a day, one in the morning and one in the afternoon.
+They actually visit different locations, so you could book both for the ultimate experience!

 As well as the different ticket options, Space Center Houston also offers a variety of educational programs geared to families and children’s organizations and groups (e.g., Boy Scouts, school groups).